sillyleo/w3b/src/Box/README.md

 # Box

 A generic box element that can use custom sprinkle styles.
+My custom version with `asChild` support.

 <Demo src="./demos/demo1.tsx" />